codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/products/quick-start-product-create.md

 ## What's next
-After creating two of the three core entities for GitOps promotions, environments and products, we are ready to launch into applications.
+After creating two of the three core entities for GitOps promotions, environments and products, we are ready to dive into applications.

 [Quick start: Creating applications]({{site.baseurl}}/docs/gitops-quick-start/create-app-ui/)